 \dfn{D0.3} Let $\cs$ be a triangulated category, and suppose we are given a sequence of subcategories $\{\Cp_i\subset\cs,\,i\in\nn\}$ with $\Tm\Cp_i\cup\Cp_i\cup\T\Cp_i\subset\Cp_{i+1}$.
 A sequence in $\cs$ of the form $E_1\la E_2\la E_3\la\cdots$ is declared to be \emph{Cauchy with respect to $\{\Cp_i\subset\cs,\,n\in\nn\}$} if, for every $i\in\nn$, there exists an integer $N>0$ such that $\Hom(P,-)$ takes $E_n\la E_{n+1}$ to an isomorphism for all $n\geq N$ and all $P\in\Cp_i$. \edfn

 \rmk{R0.5} There is an obvious notion of equivalence---two sequences of subcategories are declared equivalent if they yield the same Cauchy sequences.
 For example: if $\cs$ has a classical generator $G$ we can define $\Cp_i(G)=\genuf G{}{-i}$, and the resulting Cauchy sequences don't depend on the choice of $G$.
-The Cauchy sequences in this particular ``metric'' are intrinsic, they depend only on $\cs$. \ermk
+The Cauchy sequences with respect to this particular ``metric'' are intrinsic, they depend only on $\cs$. \ermk

 \exm{E0.7} If $\cs=\D^b(\proj R)$, with $R$ a ring, then the object $R$ is a classical generator.
 Remark~\ref{R0.5} gives an intrinsic notion of Cauchy sequences---to compute what they are let us put $\Cp_i=\Cp_i(R)=\genuf R{}{-i}$ as in Remark~\ref{R0.5}.
 The reader can check that sequence $E_1\la E_2\la E_3\la\cdots$ is Cauchy precisely if, for every integer $i>0$, there exists an integer $N>0$ such that $H^j(E_n)\la H^j(E_{n+1})$ is an isomorphism whenever $n\geq N$ and $j\geq-i$. \eexm